Corporate bond: Corporate bond market transparency

 Speaking in 2005, SEC Chief Economist Chester S. Spatt offered the following opinion on the transparency of corporate bond markets:

 Frankly, I find it surprising that there has been so little attention to pre-trade transparency in the design of the U.S. bond markets.
 While some might argue that this is a consequence of the degree of fragmentation in the bond market, I would point to options markets and European bond markets-which are similarly fragmented, but much more transparent on a pre-trade basis.

 A combination of mathematical and regulatory initiatives are aimed at addressing pre-trade transparency in the U.S. corporate bond markets.

 Foreign-currency denominated bonds

 In February 2015 it was expected that Apple Inc. would issue its corporate bonds in Swiss francs, as the yields of Switzerland's government bonds went negative.
-Taking advantage of the very low borrowing costs, the computer maker intended to sell CHF-denominated bonds for the first time.
-The California-based company did sell positive-yield and Swiss franc-denominated bonds on 10 February 2015, borrowing CHF 1.25 billion (nearly equivalent to US$1.35 billion).
+Taking advantage of the very low borrowing costs, Apple sold positive-yield and Swiss franc-denominated bonds on 10 February 2015, borrowing CHF 1.25 billion (nearly equivalent to US$1.35 billion).
 It was thought that the company aimed to expand its total shareholder return more in 2015 than in 2014.